UIC-CCTS-BSC/REDCapRecruitmentTracker/README.md

 [REDCap](https://www.redcap.ihrp.uic.edu/) (Research Electronic Data Capture) is a nationwide online survey and database.
-To visualize any project involving a randomized controlled trial (RCT) in REDCap, researchers can use the R Shiny application called **Recruitment Tracker**.
+To visualize any project involving a randomized controlled trial (RCT) in REDCap, researchers can use the R Shiny application called Recruitment Tracker.
 Recruitment Tracker aims to establish a free, interactive, and web-based dashboard [(https://uicccts.shinyapps.io/REDCap_Tracking/)](https://uicccts.shinyapps.io/REDCap_Tracking/).
 The platform R Shiny allows users to interact with and visualize the data according to their needs.
 The main function of this dashboard is to